tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 if it 1.) works with your solver and 2.) captures *well enough* the relevant physics that you seek to simulate.
 In many cases it's not required to get perfect inflation layers everywhere to get *good enough* results.
+But there are exceptions.
+Sometimes Snappy just can't give you what you want.
 See also :ref:`Limitations of SnappyHexMesh`.

 Q: Why is my inlet/outlet/other patch cells malformed / big / not created?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^